MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 - Surface IT Toolkit.
 - Surface UEFI Configurator tool to create the SEMM package.
 - Windows 10/11 Pro or Enterprise OS image, version 20H2 or later.
 - Two USB drives, each with at least 16 GB of storage and formatted in FAT32.
-One drive is used exclusively for the SEMM package; the other stores the Windows OS image along with the necessary drivers and firmware.
+The first USB drive is used exclusively for the SEMM package and is automatically named *SEMM*; the second USB drive stores the Windows OS image along with the necessary drivers and firmware.
+In this documentation, the second USB drive is named *BOOTME*.
 - Windows Installer (MSI) file containing drivers and firmware for Windows 10/11 Pro and Enterprise on Surface Hub 2S.
 - Internet connection.
 - Imaging solution (optional).